CPCU® 540 Formulas

 CPCU® 540: Formulas You Don’t Need to Memorize

 First, you should know what formulas you do NOT need to memorize.
 At your exam, you will be given a small list of select formulas to use on the CPCU® 540 exam.

 The list of formulas provided to you on the CPCU® 540 exam includes:

 - Future Value Over a Single or Multiple Period

 - Future Value Over Multiple Periods With Payment Periods Less Than One Year

 - Present Value Over a Single or Multiple Periods

 For the full list of formulas that are provided and those that are NOT provided at the CPCU® 540 exam, download our formulas list and practice exam.

-These are the 3 most important formulas on the CPCU® 540 exam:
+These are the two most important formulas on the CPCU® 540 exam: